akka/akka/akka-docs/src/main/paradox/general/addressing.md

 context.actorSelection("../brother") ! msg
 ```

-Absolute paths may of course also be looked up on *context* in the usual way, i.e.
+Absolute paths may also be looked up on *context* in the usual way, i.e.

 ```scala
 context.actorSelection("/user/serviceA") ! msg